Titulus Regius: Afterlife

-Henry almost succeeded in suppressing the Titulus Regius.
-The 100-year gap during which Titulus Regius was censored coincided with the ruling period of the Tudor dynasty.
-It was known that Richard had claimed that a marriage pre-contract invalidated Edward's sons' right to the throne, but it was not known who Edward's supposed "real" wife was.
-Thomas More assumed that the act referred to Edward's longtime mistress, Elizabeth Lucy, a view that was repeated until Buck discovered the original document.
+Henry almost succeeded in obliterating Titulus Regius.
+The 100-year gap during which it was suppressed coincided with the ruling period of the Tudor dynasty.
+It was known that Richard had been offered the crown because a previous marriage invalidated the succession of Edward IV's offspring by his Woodville queen, but no documentary source was known that identified Edward's first wife by name.
+Thomas More wrote a flawed essay about Richard III in which he asserted that the lady concerned was Edward's long-time mistress, the misnamed Elizabeth Lucy, a view that was repeated until William Camden, Clarenceux Herald, found a manuscript abstract of the Parliament Roll that contained Titulus Regius.